SaraCandela/learn-spanish/README.md

 Welcome to [Learn Spanish](https://saracandela.github.io/learn-spanish/).

 Learn Spanish is a quiz with 15 questions focus on start learning animals in Spanish for both kids and adults.
-The idea is simple, an image is displayed with the name of the animal in English and four buttons with the answers in Spanish.
+An image is displayed with the name of the animal in English and four buttons with the answers in Spanish.

 ![Responsive design](/assets/images/imagesReadMe/responsive-app.jpg)